hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [14:49:10](#167301655044PBwIE:gitter.im) <hiiamboris (NOT THIS ONE)>:
 > time, knowledge and talent

-These three ship with a bonus package: responsibility í ½í¸‰
+These three ship with a bonus package: responsibility ğŸ˜‰

 [14:50:47](#167301664745CjkwF:gitter.im) <cosacam1 (cosacam1)>:
 Sure!